Web Performance Testing Tool: A Critical Ally

 • Cumulative Layout Shift (CLS): Measures visual stability.

-• First Contentful Paint (FCP): Measures perceived loading speed
+• First Contentful Paint (FCP): Measures the perceived loading speed

-• Average load time: The average time it takes to load a page.
+• Average Load Time: The average time required to load a page.

 Types of Performance Tests

-Load testing is one of the most common types of performance testing.
+A load test is one of the most common types of performance tests.

 It determines what the system is capable of under a normal load.
 There is also a subtype of load testing called “endurance testing,” which is used to verify the system’s long-term performance and the effects of the load.